APEM-LTD/hetoolkit/index.md

 ## Examples

-Further information on the functions contained within the package, including examples, can be found the vignette and case studies listed under the Articles tab above.
+Further information on the functions contained within the package, including examples, can be found the vignette and case studies (under development) under the Articles menu above.

 ## Reporting Bugs